Public Consultation on Draft Small Public Service Vehicle (Emergency Measure COVID-19) Regulations

 - Three month deferral of licence renewal dates of all vehicles due to renew from 13 March to 12 June 2020;

 - Waiver of standard licence renewal fees for 2021;

-- Engaged with insurance providers to provide premium reductions including a COVID discount of up to 30%; a private cover discount of up to a 60% whilst not providing taxi services and up to a 90% discount for transferring to Fire and Theft cover only;
+- Engaged with insurance providers to provide premium reductions including a private cover discount of up to a 60% whilst not providing taxi services and up to a 90% discount for transferring to Fire and Theft cover only;

 - Enactment of new regulations to extend the maximum permissible operational age of vehicles enabling them to remain in the fleet up to the end 2021 with twice yearly NCT and taxi inspections;